flowxo/flowxo-sdk/README.md

 If you don't specify `input_options`, the options will default to _Yes_ and _No_.

+Users can provide an output or text instead of selecting a value (they have an option in the UI to switch the select box into a text field).

 A boolean field type will attempt to coerce a select box value into `true` or `false`.
 It can handle the values `true`, `false`, `yes`, `no`, `1` or `0`.

 It's similar to date/time in that the value passed to your script will always be an object: